 Sadly, in Colorado, we see head-on collisions on mountain roads all the time because of reckless drivers.
 They get upset about the traffic and think that they can gain time (and “beat” other people) by passing unsafely.

-It may seem morbid, but I suggest that, before you get in your car and head out on a family road trip, you think about whether you want to arrive safely at your destination or you want to be the Denver Post’s next awful headline: “Entire family killed by head-on collision.”
+It may seem morbid, but I suggest that, before you get in your car and head out on a family road trip, you think about whether you want to arrive safely at your destination or you want to be the Denver Post’s next awful headline: “Entire family killed by a head-on collision.”

 Yes, I’m serious.
 One impatient pass on a blind turn and you’re a headline.
 I certainly never risk that with my family, which is exactly why I take on safe driving practices when driving with my family – and when driving by myself.
 And I will be even more on guard this summer.

 Remember who you have in your car.